Virtual Reality-Based Attention Bias Modification Training for Adolescents With Anorexia Nervosa (AN-VR-ABMT)

 Intervention / Treatment

-Experimental: Cognitive-behavioral therapy plus VR-based body exposure and Attentional Bias Modification Training.
+Experimental: Treatment as usual + VR-based body + Attentional Bias Modification Training.

-In this group, five sessions of VRE will be added to the usual CBT, as in the other experimental group, but, in addition, at the beginning of each of the exposure sessions, the training aimed at reducing the attentional bias will be carried out.
-The training will be developed through the visual selection of geometric figures that fit approximately with specific parts of the body.
-Each of these figures can have different colors.
-Specifically, the patient must detect and identify the figures that will appear in different parts of the avatar's body.
-In half of the trials, the shape of the figure must be discriminated and in the remaining 50%, the discrimination will be based on color.
-Throughout the training, the geometric figures will appear on weight-related body parts in 45% of the trials, and in another 45% of the trials, it will appear on non-weight-related body parts.
-In the remaining trials (10%), the test will appear on one of three neutral stimuli located next to the avatar.
+In this group, five sessions of VR-based body exposure will be added to the usual treatment, as in the other experimental group.
+Additionally, at the beginning of each exposure session, participants will undergo attentional bias modification training.
+The training involves the visual selection of geometric figures that approximately correspond to specific body parts, with each figure presented in different colors.
+Participants must detect and identify figures appearing on different parts of the avatar's body.
+In 50% of the trials, discrimination will be based on shape, and in the remaining 50%, it will be based on color.
+Throughout the training, figures will appear on weight-related body parts in 45% of the trials, on non-weight-related body parts in another 45% of the trials, and on one of three neutral stimuli located next to the avatar in the remaining 10% of trials.

-Combine usual cognitive-behavioral treatment (CBT) sessions with additional five VR-based body-exposure therapy sessions and five sessions of Attentional Bias Modification Training.
+Combine usual treatment with an additional five VR-based body-exposure therapy sessions and five sessions of Attentional Bias Modification Training.

-Combine usual cognitive-behavioral treatment (CBT) sessions with additional five VR-based body-exposure therapy sessions
+Combine the usual treatment with an additional five VR-based body-exposure therapy sessions

-Patients assigned to this group will receive the usual CBT from the clinical unit or the hospital where they are, and additionally, five sessions of VR-based body exposure intervention.
-In these weekly sessions patients will go through a body exposure intervention in which they will own a virtual avatar with their real measurements, that will progressively increase its BMI values throughout the following exposure sessions until a healthy BMI value is reached.
+Patients assigned to this group will receive the usual treatment provided by their clinical unit, in addition to five weekly sessions of a VR-based body exposure intervention.
+During these sessions, participants will undergo body exposure using a virtual avatar representing their actual body measurements.
+The avatar's BMI will be progressively increased across sessions until a healthy BMI is reached.

-Combine usual cognitive-behavioral treatment (CBT) sessions with additional five VR-based body-exposure therapy sessions
+Combine the usual treatment with an additional five VR-based body-exposure therapy sessions

-Patients assigned to this group will receive the usual treatment from the center in which they are recruited for the study (CBT), and will have to complete the evaluations following the same schedule as the experimental group.
+Patients assigned to this group will receive the usual treatment from the center where they are recruited for the study and will be required to complete the evaluations according to the same schedule as the experimental group.

 What is the study measuring?